Adaptive projected SOR algorithms for nonnegative quadratic programming: Projected SOR method

 \begin{theorem}[e.g.~\cite{cr71a}] Assume that $A$ is symmetric positive definite.
 Let $\vecx^\ast$ be the unique solution of~\eqref{nqp}.
 The sequence of iterates generated by the PSOR (Algorithm~\ref{algo:sor}) converges to $\vecx^\ast$, i.e. $\vecx^{(k)} \to \vecx^\ast$ as $k\to \infty$ if and only if $\omega\in (0,2)$. \end{theorem}

 \begin{remark} One may consider the following variant: for $k=0,1,2,\dots$, until convergence, do

-The difference with Algorithm~\ref{algo:sor} is that the vector is projected after all elements are updated.
+where $G_{\text{SOR}}$ and $\vecc_{\text{SOR}}$ are the iteration matrix and vector in the SOR method, respectively, and the $\max$ operator is taken component-wise.
+Different from Algorithm~\ref{algo:sor}, the iterate here is projected after all elements are updated.
 This type of projection can be incorporated with any stationary iterative method.
-This iteration~\eqref{naive:psor} may converge to a nonnegative vector; however, the limit, even if it exists, depends on the relaxation parameter $\omega$ and does not necessarily coincide with the unique solution $\vecx^\ast$.
+This iteration~\eqref{naive:psor} may converge to a nonnegative vector; however, the limit, even if it exists, depends on the relaxation parameter $\omega$ and the sequence may converge to a limit which is not the unique solution of $\vecx^\ast$.
 In fact, the unique solution $\vecx^\ast$ is not necessarily a stationary point of the map, and the dissipation property $V\big(\vecx^{(k+1)}\big) \leq V\big(\vecx^{(k)}\big)$ is no longer guaranteed.
 Here, we provide two examples.
 For the problem \eqref{nqp} with

 the optimal solution is $\vecx^\ast = [0,1]^\trans$, which is, of course, the stationary point of Algorithm~\ref{algo:sor}.
 However, algorithm \eqref{naive:psor} converges to another vector $\lim_{k\to\infty} \vecx^{(k)} = [0,3(2-\omega)/(4-\omega)]^\trans$ even if the initial guess is set to $\vecx^{(0)} = \vecx^\ast$; clearly, the dissipation property is violated.
 Further, for the following case